Orientation

 Who Am I?

-The second focus of orientation is for each learner to develop a deep understanding of self.
+Another focus of orientation is for each learner to develop a deep understanding of self.
 This involves providing learners with the Opportunity to Reflect (OTR) on who they are and who they might become through self exploration and a series of assessments, inventories, surveys and learning experiences across the four dimensions.
 Learners interact and discuss results of assessments and reflections with members of the Norris learning team resulting in learners and staff gaining a deeper understanding of themselves and the path they wish to take.
 Collectively these experiences and reflections lead to the learner building a robust Learner Profile that is a dynamic picture of who they are and who they want to become.

 As members of the Learning Network interact with the learners throughout orientation, they too develop an understanding of each learner including their interests and hobbies, learning styles and preferences, competency attainment across learning progressions, and dimension of urgency.
-This knowledge is used in conjunction with the learner profile to confer with learners to develop Plans and Pathways that support the needs of aspirations of each learner.
+This knowledge is used in conjunction with the learner profile to confer with learners to develop Plans and Pathways that support the needs and aspirations of each learner.

 As learners complete the orientation process they will have completed their initial Learner Profile, successfully demonstrated strategies for self-regulation and management of their own learning, established initial plans and pathways reflecting their dimension(s) of urgency, and developed a network of support for successful learning engagement.
-At this point learners participate in a Who am I?
-Interview and transition to being an active member of a learning community.
+At this point learners transition to being an active member of a learning community.
+Once they finish their first 10 days, their initial orientation is completed, but learners continue to work on updating their profile, adding evidence to their evidence portfolio, and reflecting on what they are learning in their pathways.
+Learning "Who am I?" is an ongoing process that will continue throughout school and life.

 Who Am I?
 Interview